 LAZY KETO: it’s basically all of the above, but people do not track every single thing.
 I would think this is what you do AFTER you have tracked your macros for awhile and KNOW the value of what is going down the gullet.

 DIRTY KETO: Adhering only to macros, not worried about source of food.
 Because keto has been so amazing for me in improving my overall health, energy levels, and reducing severity of depression, I am not a fan of dirty keto (beyond the fact that we all slide and err sometimes), because keto is for life.
 For health.
 It is sustainable.
 And for me, the goal is more than losing weight.
 Keto is for disease prevention.
 And there is no such thing as a beef and butter fast by the way, grrr.
+When you are ready for more detailed info on the keto way of eating, click here.

 - Saute’ chicken, celery and onion in avocado oil with salt, pepper, garlic and a soy substitute like coconut aminos.